 a.
-An official transcript from an accredited institution documenting an earned master's degree in instructional leadership.
+An official transcript from a U.S. DOEan accredited institution documenting an earned master's degree in instructional leadership.
 The institution must have been approved at the time of degree conferral.

 b.
-Satisfactory completion of an instructional leadership program approved by the Alabama State Board of Education with a minimum GPA of 3.0 for all courses in the program.

-c.
-A Survey of Special Education course is required if not previously completed.
+Satisfactory completion of a State-approved programan instructional leadership program approved by the Alabama State Board of Education with a minimum GPA of 3.0 for all courses in the Alabama State Board of Education approved programfor instructional leadership. c.
+A survey of special educationSurvey of Special Education course is required if not previously completed.
 The course may not be older than 10 years unless the candidate has teaching experience within the last 5 years, or he/she used the course for prior level certification.